wlee88/cheesus/README.md

 - CDN setup/Load Balancing/Route53 domain setup
 - Design and handling of different image aspect ratios is nonexistent.
 - Pagination for handling alot more cheese.
+- nice to have: use nx for smarter monorepo management and builds  (i.e would only publish and run frontend tests if frontend code changes detected

 # 😮 Troubleshooting